 These two experiences led us to an insight.
 The traditional split hook is a “voluntary opening device” that maintains a firm grasp on its own, thanks to strong rubber band or spring.
 Body-powered split hook devices are incredibly functional.
 But for many people, especially children, they have little cosmetic appeal.
-We decided to t develop a terminal device that looked like a hand, with a spring-driven grasp that opens via a elbow-powered cable.
-Easer said than done.
-After swapping the flexor tendons and the extensor elastics in a Raptor Reloaded hand, we discovered that the 10 finger joints of a traditional e-NABLE hand generate a lot of friction.
+We decided to develop a terminal device that looked like a hand, with a spring-driven grasp that opens via an elbow-powered cable, but that was easier said than done.
+After swapping the flexor tendons and the extensor elastics in a Raptor Reloaded hand, we discovered that the 10 finger joints of a traditional e-NABLE hand generated too much friction.

 The Gripper Thumb Hand 2.0 was printed flat and then thermoformed using a technique we had developed for the gauntlets of wrist-powered hands.
-This results in a plywood-like strong printed structure that is not susceptible to layer adhesion failures that resulted in easily broken fingers.
+Printing flat then thermoforming results in a plywood-like strong printed structure that is not susceptible to layer adhesion failures that had resulted in easily broken fingers.

 In September, we started the Modular Training Arm Forum.
 In this forum, we started developing the Gripper Thumb in a series of experiments using Tinkercad.